Castles of scotland

 Brutal history aside, Caerlaverock is an awe-inspiring castle.
 It has a uniquely triangular design, although there is another one in Pisa, Italy.
 The gatehouse is truly impressive, and it also has a moat and some wonderful stone carving on the interior.
 It is amazingly intact for a 13th-century castle that has endured such a violent history.

 Due to its bloody history, it is said to have its own resident Red-cap.
-For those who don't follow our mythical beasts, a Red-cap is a type of murderous goblin found in border lore, known for soaking its hat in the blood of its victims.
-Gory history aside, or maybe because of it, Caerlaverock is a great place to visit and one of my favorite Scottish castles.
+For those who don't follow our mythical beasts offerings, a Red-cap is a type of murderous goblin found in border lore, known for soaking its hat in the blood of its victims.
+Gory history aside, or maybe because of it, Caerlaverock is a great place to visit and one of my favourite Scottish castles.
 They have many great events in the summer months.

 Cawdor